 Noisestop 1 Panel

 The thin, space-saving Noisestop 1 Panel can be used to increase the sound insulation of existing walls.
-Use it to insulate new and existing stud walls and as part of a system to soundproof party walls as well as on ceilings.
+Use it to insulate new and existing stud walls and as part of a system to soundproof party walls and ceilings.
 To ensure the best level of soundproofing, it should be combined with acoustic and insulation and soundbreaker bars.

 - 1200mm x 1200mm x 15mm (1.44 sqm)